Why attend the Diversity Forum?

 This event is free to attend and designed with your success in mind.
 No sales pitches, no catch.
 Just real information, real people, and real support for students who might not otherwise see themselves on this path.

 Graduate school might feel distant or intimidating, but it’s not out of reach.
 The Diversity Forum is here to give you tools, knowledge, support, and confidence.
-We believe the future of graduate education should reflect the full diversity of our communities.
+We believe the future of graduate education should reflect the full range of lived experience.
 That means you and your story are not only welcome, but necessary.
 Your voice matters in higher education.
 Your perspective matters in research.
 And your dreams deserve the chance to grow.

 If you’ve made it to this website, you’re already thinking about your future.
 That’s a big deal!
 Whether someone sent you this link, or you found it on your own, we want you to know: you belong here.